marcadamcarter/power-platform-governance/environments/ReadMe.md

 ## Developer Environment:
    - **Description**: Personal environment for individual developers.
 Intended only for use by the owner and **cannot be shared with other users**.
    - **Use Case**: Ideal for building and testing apps in isolation before moving them to a shared environment.
+Development environments should be single-purpose, disposable, and easily recreated.

 ## Trial Environment:
    - **Description**: |**Trial**|Licensed user, subject to tenant-level settings|Optional|Full control.|